Are you struggling to make your cause known and garner more support for your nonprofit through social media?

 - Which social platforms you’ll be using: Are you majorly limited by resources?
 It might be wise to focus on the platform most of your target audience is using, then branch out once you’re seeing results.

 - A strategy to put that into place: Do you know how much time you have to invest?
 Create a weekly (or monthly) schedule that allows you to post consistently without burning yourself out.

 Save your answers to these in a document you can refer back to.
-That way, it’ll be easy to reference when you’re researching new ideas to make an impact—or when your boss questions why you’re focusing on social media, anyway.
+That way, it’ll be easy to reference when you’re researching new ideas to make an impact—or to prove return on investment when your boss questions why you’re focusing on social media.